 When to see your healthcare provider

 Many of these symptoms may be caused by other health problems.
 But it is important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have cancer.
-Learn more or schedule an appointment with one of our Colon & Rectal Surgery Providers by clicking here.
+Learn more or schedule an appointment with one of our Colon & Rectal Surgery Providers.